-Our commitment to sustainability matters has always been a central part of, and integrated with, our corporate strategy at RenaissanceRe and remains one of our core values.
+Our commitment to sustainability matters has always been a central part of, and integrated with, our corporate strategy at RenaissanceRe and remains a core area of focus.
 Our Board recognizes the importance of investing time and resources into business practices that emphasize environmental sustainability and good corporate citizenship, and oversees internal strategies and related activities through regularly scheduled reports by management to the Board and its committees throughout the year.